 Waddle will evaluate your business credentials and financial information and potentially make you a finance offer, with rates based on your business's financial health.
 Keep in mind that the initial offer isn't final and may be adjusted by Waddle.
 Once you've accepted your terms, you can withdraw funds based on your invoices.
 You won't be charged anything until you decide to draw down on your funds and you only pay for money that you borrow.

 Once your account is created a new bank account will be issued in your company name.
 Any balances you draw down will be repaid using your customer payments into that bank account.
 This creates a fully revolving line of credit.

 Waddle offers a number of features to benefit small businesses:

 - Quick process.
-The application can be completed quickly and most businesses can receive funding on the same day.
+The application can be completed quickly and most businesses can receive funding within 48 hours.
 Once you sign your loan documentation you can draw down on your funds.

 - Tailored loans.
 Waddle analyses your business accounting software and uses your accounts receivable to determine your available funding limit.

 - Waddle direct bank feeds.
 Transactional data is passed automatically between Waddle and your accounting software to save you time.

 - Repayments.
 Waddle will set up an account in your business's name and payments from your selected customers will be made into this account.
 This will pay down your balance.
 You're also able to make additional payments at any time.

 - Customise your customers.
 You're able to choose and add customers to deduct your loan payments directly in your Waddle dashboard.
 To remove customers, contact your account manager.